Are you looking for a heater to heat your home during winter?

 - Hardwired – The unit has to be hardwired with a thermostat.
 This is not a plug-in model

-- Automatically shut off – It has an automatic shutoff safety feature to prevent overheating
+- Automatically shut off – This smalco low profile baseboard heater has an automatic shutoff safety feature to prevent overheating

-- Convection heating – The convection heating helps to effectively circulate air widely up to 50 feet
+- Convection heating – Convection heating helps to effectively circulate air widely up to 50 feet

 - Quiet operation – The unit operates quietly causing no disruptions to your sleep and relaxation since it is fanless

-- Scratch-resistant – The heater is made with powder coating finish to resist scratches and corrosion.
+- Scratch-resistant – This lowes baseboard heater thermostat is made with a powder coating finish to resist scratches and corrosion.